Backtracking strategies for accelerated descent methods with smooth composite objectives: A General Fast Iterative Shrinkage/Thresholding Algorithm

 \subsection{Backtracking}

 Whenever an estimate of $L_f$ is not available, backtracking techniques can be used.
 For FISTA, an Armijo-type backtracking rule has been proposed in the original paper of Beck and Teboulle \cite{BeckTeboulle2009}.
 For that, similar convergence rates as above can be proved.
-Furthermore, in order to improve the speed of the algorithm allowing also the increasing of the step size $\tau$ in the neighbourhoods of `flat' points of the functional $F$ (i.e. where $L_f$ is small), a full backtracking strategy for FISTA has been considered by Scheinberg, Goldfarb and Bai in \cite{Scheinberg2014}.
+Furthermore, in order to improve the speed of the algorithm allowing also the increasing of the step size $\tau$ in the neighbourhoods of `flat' points of the function $f$ (i.e. where $L_f$ is small), a full backtracking strategy for FISTA has been considered by Scheinberg, Goldfarb and Bai in \cite{Scheinberg2014}.

-Typically, the key inequality to check when designing any backtracking strategy can be derived similarly as \eqref{descent:rule} (see Lemma \ref{lemma:descent:proof} in the Appendix) and reads:
+The typical inequality to check in the design of any backtracking strategy can be derived from \eqref{descent:rule} (see Lemma \ref{lemma:descent:proof} in the Appendix) and reads:

-where $D_f(\hat{x},\bar{x}):=f(\hat{x})-f(\bar{x})-\langle \nabla f(\bar{x}), \bar{x}-\hat{x} \rangle$ is the Bregman distance of $f$ between $\hat{x}$ and $\bar{x}$.
+where $D_f(\hat{x},\bar{x}):=f(\hat{x})-f(\bar{x})-\langle \nabla f(\bar{x}), \hat{x}-\bar{x} \rangle \leq \frac{L_f}{2} \|\hat{x}-\bar{x}\|^2$ is the Bregman distance of $f$ between $\hat{x}$ and $\bar{x}$.
 Note that in the case when no backtracking is performed, condition \eqref{condition:backtr} is satisfied as long as:

-which is clearly true for constant $\tau$ whenever $\tau\leq 1/L_f$ and $L_f$ known.
-However, by letting $\tau$ vary, one can alternatively check condition \eqref{condition:backtr} along the iterations of the algorithm and redefine $\tau_k$ at each iteration $k\geq 1$ in order to compute a local Lipschitz constant estimate.
+which is clearly true for constant $\tau$ whenever $0<\tau\leq 1/L_f$ with $L_f$ known.
+However, by letting $\tau$ vary, one can alternatively check condition \eqref{condition:backtr} along the iterations of the algorithm and redefine $\tau_k$ at each iteration $k\geq 1$ so as to compute a local Lipschitz constant estimate.

 In the following, we will indeed use this rule for the design of a backtracking strategy for Algorithm \ref{alg:GFISTA} with $\mu>0$.
 In order to allow robust backtracking, we will allow the step size $\tau_k$ to either decrease (as it is classically done) or increase depending on the validity of the following inequality: